flyteorg/flyte/docs/deployment/configuration/performance.rst

        flyteadmin:
           maxParallelism: 25

 #.
 Default for a specific launch plan.
 For any launch plan, the maxParallelism value can be changed or altered.
-This can be done using :py:meth:`flytekit.LaunchPlan.get_or_create` or the :std:ref:`protos/docs/admin/admin:launchplancreaterequest`
+This can be done using :py:meth:`flytekit.LaunchPlan.get_or_create` or the :std:ref:`ref_flyteidl.admin.LaunchPlanCreateRequest`
    **Flytekit Example**

    .. code-block:: python